Armed Forces plates

-Note: These plates are flat – they don't have raised characters.
+These plates are flat.
+They don't have raised characters.

 Contact a vehicle licensing office to find out the total cost of your plates.

-Mail your payment and proof with the Military License Plate Application.
-Your proof of eligibility can be one of these:
+Mail your proof along with the Military License Plate Application:

-- Declaration of Fact (See Military License Plate Application)
+- Declaration of Fact (See the signature box on Military License Plate Application)

 4. Remember to update your Good To Go! account

 You must renew your plates every year, even if you're not using the vehicle.
-If you have personalized plates, see Renew your personalized plates every year.
+If you have personalized plates, see Personalized plates.